 Creating attainable single-family detached homes was really difficult before the pandemic.
-Now, with material supply shortages and ever-escalating sales prices, the challenge has become even more intense while the need has never been more critical.
+Now, with material supply shortages and ever-escalating sales prices, the challenge of delivering cost-efficient single-family homes has become even more intense while the need for affordable housing has never been more critical.

-The House Review design team has responded with a variety of potential detached-home solutions ranging from 900 to 2,300 square feet.
+The House Review design team has responded to the challenge of creating affordable single-family homes with a variety of potential detached-home solutions ranging from 900 to 2,300 square feet.
 While all of the plans economize with essentially rectangular footprints, they vary in how automobiles are addressed, reflecting the increasing importance consumers and developers place on sheltering cars.

 In fact, many communities still require that single-family homes provide enclosed space for at least two cars, consuming about 420 square feet.
 Considering that that area is about the same size as two small bedrooms and a bathroom, perhaps it’s time to reevaluate our priorities.